lobophf/happy/docs/CONTRIBUTING.md

 ```
 $ git config --local commit.template docs/.git-commit-template.txt
 ```
-So, when you create a commit, don't use the "-m" or "--message" option.
+So, when you create a commit, don't use the `-m` or `--message` option.
 Just type the command below and wait for your editor to open.
 The template file contains other instructions.
 When you finished, save and close the file.
 ```
 $ git commit
 ```